Jun-Lizst/sleepr/README.md

 ### Statistics computing

 Various statistics can be computed from the polysomnographic data, signals and events.
-Duration are expressed in *minutes*, indexes in *hours*.
+Durations are expressed in *minutes*, indexes in *hours*.

 #### Stages & scoring